 Question: Are telehealth services available for exams?

 Answer: No in-home solutions are available for eye exams.
 At this point in time, telehealth exams for eye health still require an office visit and are available in very few locations.

 Question: What EyeMed service options do I have?

 Answer: COVID-19 will make each of our lives more challenging.
-But if you have questions, EyeMed is here for you with three service options.
-EyeMed Customer Care Center is available during normal business hours at 1.866.939.3633.
-They can direct you to a nearby in-network provider, as well as help you determine their potentially amended hours of operation.
-You also have 24/7 service via eyemed.com and the EyeMed mobile app (available on both iPhone and Android).
+But if you have questions, know that EyeMed is there for you with three service options.
+The Customer Care Center is available during normal business hours at 1.866.939.3633.
+They can direct you to a nearby in-network provider, as well as help you determine their potentially modified hours of operation.
+You also have 24/7 service via eyemed.com and the mobile app (available on both iPhone and Android).
 Using these tools, you have access to provider contact information, your benefits and eligibility, and more.
-If you prefer to self-service online, it is highly encouraged that you identify your provider’s contact information via our provider locator on eyemed.com, and then call the provider office directly to verify their potentially amended hours of operation.
+If you prefer to self-service online, EyeMed highly encourages you to identify your provider’s contact information via the provider locator, and then call the provider office directly to verify their potentially modified hours of operation.

 If you have a question related to your Vision Plan benefits, please email SBO.